equinor/appsec-owasptop10wrkshp/prez/content/prolog.md

 - A team of seven, which started 1st February 2020
 - Leading advisor - Security in software development
-- The team provide training, tools, advice and practical help to enable software development teams to think security in their daily work (SDLC)
+- The team provide training, tools, advice and practical help to enable software development teams to adopt security in their daily work (SDLC)
-- Host and responsible for the Security Champions Network
+- We host and are responsible for the Security Champions Network

 <div style="text-align:left; font-size:0.5em;">